Beliavsky/Fortran-code-on-GitHub/README.md

 [Tensor Algebra Library Routines for Shared Memory Systems: Nodes equipped with multicore CPU, NVIDIA GPU, AMD GPU, and Intel Xeon Phi (TAL_SH)](https://github.com/DmitryLyakh/TAL_SH): implements basic tensor algebra operations with interfaces to C, C++11, and Fortran 90+, by Dmitry I. Lyakh

+[ur-parallel-programming](https://github.com/sueskind/ur-parallel-programming): notes and cheatsheets on the course Parallel Programming in Fortran at the University of Regensburg, covering Fortran in general, MPI, and OpenMP, by Jonas Süskind

 ## Partial Differential Equations
 [coral](https://github.com/BenMql/coral): spectral PDEs solver for the plane-layer geometry, written in modern Fortran and highly scalable, by BenMql.
 The name comes from the initial motivation, which was Convection in Rapidly rotating Layers (even though the code has now a much more general scope).